Ireland edge tenacious Georgia in Autumn Nations Cup - RFI

 The game was preceded by a minute's silence for the late French great Christophe Dominici with a photo of him on one of his jinking runs and the words Rest In Peace showing on the big screen.

-Burns took less than 10 minutes of his maiden Tests start to score his first try for Ireland running onto a brilliant pop pass by Chris Farrell.
+Burns took less than 10 minutes of his maiden Test start to score his first try for Ireland, running on to a brilliant pop pass by Chris Farrell.
 The Ulster fly-half converted for 7-0.

 Burns added a penalty soon after as Irish pressure provoked Georgia into conceding penalties.

-However, a bit of individual brilliance by Giorgi Kveseladze saw the Georgians score their first points of the competition taking full-back Soso Matiashvili's pass inside his half.
+However, some individual brilliance by Giorgi Kveseladze saw the Georgians score their first points of the competition taking full-back Soso Matiashvili's pass inside his half.

-He went on a mazy run sending Jacob Stockdale the wrong way and breaking a Burns tackle to touch down and being mobbed by his team-mates.
+He went on a mazy run sending Jacob Stockdale the wrong way and breaking a Burns' tackle to touch down, prompting a mobbing from his team-mates.

 Once the Georgian celebrations had died down fly-half Tedo Abzhandadze collected himself and converted for 10-7.